Harold C. Schonberg: At The New York Times

 Schonberg joined The New York Times in 1950.
 He rose to the post of senior music critic for the Times a decade later.
 In this capacity he published daily reviews and longer features on operas and classical music on Sundays.
 He also worked effectively behind the scenes to increase music coverage in the Times and develop its first-rate music staff.
 Upon his retirement as senior music critic in 1980, he became cultural correspondent for the Times.

 Schonberg also wrote articles for Harper's and High Fidelity magazine, among others.

+Explaining his critical style, Schonberg said I write for myself—not necessarily for readers, not for musicians.
+I’d be dead if I tried to please a particular audience.
+Criticism is only informed opinion.
+I write a piece that is a personal reaction based, hopefully, on a lot of years of study, background, scholarship and whatever intuition I have.
+It’s not a critic’s job to be right or wrong; it’s his job to express an opinion in readable English.

+Samuel Lipman wrote "He also has a common touch, speaking familiarly and often using homely colloquial expressions (concerning Beethoven’s victory in improvisation over the virtuoso pianist Steibelt, to cite a telling example, he writes that the immortal composer 'played him under the table')."

+Piano music was a specialty of Schonberg.
+Lipman writes "Pianists and composers for the piano are undoubtedly the closest to his heart.
+About them he writes with the attitude of a baseball nut who knows all the statistics."
+His favorite pianist was Josef Hofmann: "Those who heard his piano playing can never forget the man's aristocracy, flowing line, sensuous sound, brilliant technique and, above all, feeling of spontaneity."

-Schonberg was an extremely influential music writer.
-Aside from his contributions to music journalism, he published 13 books, most of them on music, including The Great Pianists: From Mozart to the Present (1963, revised 1987)—pianists were a specialty of Schonberg—and The Lives of the Great Composers (1970; revised 1981, 1997) which traced the lives of major composers from Monteverdi through to modern times.
-Schonberg wrote a biography of Vladimir Horowitz, one of the most famous pianists of the 20th century, entitled Horowitz: His Life and Music (1992).
+Aside from his contributions to music journalism, he published 13 books, most of them on music, including The Great Pianists: From Mozart to the Present (1963, revised 1987) and The Lives of the Great Composers (1970; revised 1981, 1997) which traced the lives of major composers from Monteverdi to modern times.
+Kirkus wrote of Schonberg's sketches: "the majority are uncommonly revealing -- even to the mention of Bach's miserliness in a not infrequent interjection of humor."
+He sometimes wrote in the form of imagined conversations with an alter ego, in the "Dear Ossip" reviews.
+A collection of his columns was published as Facing the Music.